Japan Music Marketing Promotion and Distribution Resources

 If you have used CDBaby, Tunecore or another digital distributor, chances are your music is already available on the main Japanese platforms like Spotify Japan, Apple Music Japan , Amazon Music Japan, and YouTube Music Japan.

-Create a free band/artist website localized for Japanese consumers
+Create a free artist website localized and optimized for Japanese consumers and search engines

 Of course there are other digital music platforms in Japan.
 If you really want your music available at all the digital music platforms in Japan, you can contract with a Japanese indie record label or use a Japanese digital music distributor.
 In either case, the label or distributor will take 30-50% of your sales and may also charge you other fees and taxes.
 For many foreign indies, Spotify Japan, Apple Music Japan , Amazon Music Japan, and YouTube Music Japan are sufficient.